 When a saturated, cohesionless soil liquefies, it experiences a temporary loss of shear strength created by a transient rise in excess pore pressure generated by strong ground motion.
 Soil susceptible to liquefaction includes loose to medium dense sand and gravel, low-plasticity silt, and some low-plasticity clay deposits.
 Flow failure, lateral spreading, differential settlement, loss of bearing strength, ground fissures and sand boils are evidence of excess pore pressure generation and liquefaction.
+The project site is not located within a zone of liquefaction potential on the map titled Earthquake Zones of Required Investigation, Montara Mountain Quadrangle, dated April 4, 2019, and shown on Figure 4.

 The site is underlain by stiff to very stiff cohesive soil and medium dense to dense clayey sand and sand with clay that is not susceptible to liquefaction because of its cohesion and/or its high relative density.
-Further, it appears the depth to groundwater is in excess of 30 feet bgs.
+Further, it appears the depth to groundwater is more than 30 feet bgs.
 Therefore, we conclude the potential for liquefaction and liquefaction-related hazards, such as lateral spreading, is nil.